Documentation

 #[problem_fact_collection] Static source The stream reads immutable facts and does not react to entity moves

 That metadata matters for localized incremental scoring.
 Entity-source streams can react only to the descriptor that changed; fact-source streams remain stable.
-This is important for generated accessors used with operations such as join, if_exists, if_not_exists, project, flatten_last, balance, and unassigned.
+This is important for generated sources used with operations such as join, if_exists, if_not_exists, project, flatten_last, balance, and unassigned.

 for_each(...)